Regions Bank Review

 Mobile App

 The Regions mobile app makes it easy to deposit checks, send money with Zelle, or transfer funds between accounts.
-You can also set up custom alerts, track your spending, and take care of any bill payments.
+You can also set up custom alerts, track your spending, and handle any bill payments.

-The recently revamped app seems to be a hit.
-In the App Store, the Regions mobile app has an impressive rating of 4.8 stars (out of 5) and a still respectable 3.9-star (out of 5) rating in the Google Play Store.
+The recently revamped app seems to be a hit; in the App Store, the Regions mobile app has an impressive rating of 4.8 stars (out of 5) and a 4.8-star (out of 5) rating in the Google Play Store.

 Regions Bank Fees

-As a traditional banking option, Regions comes with characteristically frequent fees that customers need to be aware of.
+As a traditional banking option, Regions comes with characteristically frequent fees that customers must be aware of.

-The good news is that most of the banking account fees are avoidable as long as you open the correct account and stay ahead of them.
+The good news is that most banking account fees are avoidable if you open the correct account and stay ahead of them.

-To help you out, here’s a look at all of the common fees that you can expect to navigate and how to stay clear of them.
+To help you out, this Regions Bank review includes all the common fees you can expect to navigate and how to stay clear of them.

 Monthly Account Fees

 Most Regions deposit accounts have a monthly fee tied to them, but almost all of them are avoidable.
-Each account has its own specific requirements to get a fee waived, so be sure to understand them before opening an account.
+Each account has specific requirements to waive a fee, so be sure to understand them before opening an account.

 Here is a full breakdown of the monthly fees associated with each Regions account: